Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

-The basis for our formalization is the 2016 PhD thesis of Brunerie \cite{Brunerie16} which contains the first synthetic proof in HoTT that $\pi_4(\bS^3) \cong \ZZ/2\ZZ$.
-The proof is one of the most impressive pieces of synthetic homotopy theory to date and uses advanced machinery from classical algebraic topology developed synthetically, including the symmetric monoidal structure of smash products, (integral) cohomology rings, the Mayer-Vietoris and Gysin sequences, the Hopf invariant, Whitehead products, etc. The formalization of Brunerie's proof has since remained open, primarily due to the highly technical nature of some of the details.
-In this paper, we present such a formalization in \CubicalAgda \cite{VezzosiMortbergAbel19}, a \emph{cubical} extension of \Agda \cite{Agda} with computational support for univalence and HITs.
+The basis for our formalisation is the 2016 PhD thesis of Brunerie \cite{Brunerie16} which contains the first synthetic proof in HoTT that $\pi_4(\bS^3) \cong \ZZ/2\ZZ$.
+The proof is one of the most impressive pieces of synthetic homotopy theory to date and uses advanced machinery from classical algebraic topology developed synthetically, including the symmetric monoidal structure of smash products, (integral) cohomology rings, the Mayer-Vietoris and Gysin sequences, the Hopf invariant, Whitehead products, etc. The formalisation of Brunerie's proof has since remained open, primarily due to the highly technical nature of some of the details.
+In this paper, we will present such a formalisation in \CubicalAgda \cite{VezzosiMortbergAbel19}, a \emph{cubical} extension of the \Agda proof assistant \cite{Agda} with native support for computational univalence and higher inductive types (HITs).

 In addition to being a very impressive proof in synthetic homotopy theory, Brunerie's proof is particularly interesting as it is fully constructive.
-The proof consists of two parts, with the first one culminating at the end of Chapter 3 with the definition of a number $\beta : \ZZ$ such that $\pi_4(\bS^3) \cong \ZZ/\beta\ZZ$.
+The proof consists of two parts, with the first one culminating in Chapter 3 with the definition of a number $\beta : \ZZ$ such that $\pi_4(\bS^3) \cong \ZZ/\beta\ZZ$.
 Since then, this $\beta$ has been commonly referred to as the \emph{Brunerie number}.
 Brunerie writes the following about it:

 \begin{quote} \emph{This result is quite remarkable in that even though it is a constructive proof, it is not at all obvious how to actually compute this [$\beta$].
 At the time of writing, we still haven’t managed to extract its value from its definition. \cite[Page~85]{Brunerie16}}\end{quote}